plandes/deepnlp/doc/md/clickbate.md

 cache the vectorized batches to the file system (see *batch encoding* in [the paper]).
 This process as it relates to this section includes:

-1. Download the corpus (see [install-the-corpus]) and uncompress if it isn't already.
-2. Parse the corpus from the sentence text files (`dataframe_stash`).
+1. Parse the downloaded corpus from the sentence text files (`dataframe_stash`).
-3. Randomly split the dataset in to train, validation and test set, then store the data from the dataframe as a picked file on the file system (`dataframe_stash`).
+1. Randomly split the dataset in to train, validation and test set, then store the data from the dataframe as a picked file on the file system (`dataframe_stash`).
-4. Parse the English sentences from the `dataframe_stash` using spaCy across as many processes as the CPU has cores (`feature_factory_stash`) and persisting them to the file system in directories by feature (`feature_dir_stash` only found in the `deeplearn` resource library).
+1. Parse the English sentences from the `dataframe_stash` using spaCy across as many processes as the CPU has cores (`feature_factory_stash`) and persisting them to the file system in directories by feature (`feature_dir_stash` only found in the `deeplearn` resource library).
-5. Read only certain files (based on feature selection for the particular model) from the file system to reconstruct batches (see *batch decoding* in [the paper]).
+1. Read only certain files (based on feature selection for the particular model) from the file system to reconstruct batches (see *batch decoding* in [the paper]).
-6. Train, validate and test the model using the same ordering and splits sampled by the `dataframe_stash` from step 1.
+1. Train, validate and test the model using the same ordering and splits sampled by the `dataframe_stash` from step 1.